The AUA Postgraduate Certificate in Higher Education Administration, Management and Leadership

 We recommend that you read the prospectus before you start your application so you understand what the programme entails and the expectations of a self-directed, independent learner.
 We also bring your attention to our payment terms and conditions.

 We consider and accept applications in the order that we receive them.
-Applications will close when the cohort is full or six weeks before the first study day (deadline date is 13 March 2017 for applications to April’s cohort).
-If you’re waiting for confirmation of funding, or a reference, please contact the Programme Manager.
+Applications will close when the cohort is full or six weeks before the first study day (deadline date is 6 September 2017 for applications to the October cohort).
+You will need confirmation of funding at the point of accepting your offer of a place on the programme.
+We are unable to consider applications until a full application has been received which includes a reference.
+If you have any queries regarding this process please contact the Programme Team.

 Provided that all required documents are included the outcome of your application will normally be confirmed within 10 working days of receipt.
 If your application is successful, we’ll send you an offer and payment schedule form.